 The Problem of Overcrowding in Animal Shelters

-Animal care and control agencies in the United States are not required to keep a log of the number of animals they take in, send for adoption, are reclaimed or put down (euthanised).
+Animal care and control agencies in the United States are not required to keep a log of the number of animals they take in, they send for adoption, that are reclaimed, or that they put down (euthanised).

 The National Council published a study back in 1997 which looked at a thousand shelters at that time.

 - They estimated that of the 1,000 shelters, over 4.3 million animals were handled.

 - About 64% of the total number of animals that came in ended up being euthanised.
 That is approximately 2.7 million animals put down in the 1,000 shelters.